MIchaelKa/tech-knowledge-base/Common/Agile.md

 - Team Structure
 	- Scrum: Uses cross-functional teams that work collaboratively.
 	- Waterfall: Teams are typically specialized, with separate groups for each phase.

+Product owner
+- chatgpt
+- Business-oriented and focused on delivering value from a customer or market perspective
+- Can a technical leader be a product owner?
+	- Combining the two roles may cause conflicts.
+- Can a head of department be a product owner?
+	- Better than above but still not perfect

+# Discussion

+SV SDK
+- Looking into Agile Manifesto.
+- How well scrum can be applied to SV SDK project?
+- Deliver working software frequently
+	- We are not providing the final software that clients can use.
+	- We have our demo application.